jeffreykegler/hoonlint/misc/whitespace.md

 The conventions for the sail attributes are described below.
 All elements should be aligned one stop after the start of the statement.
-The tagged statement is considered to start at the semicolon which start the tag which is its keyword.
+The tagged statement is considered to start at the semicolon which starts the tag that is its keyword.

 All elements should be preceded by a vertical gap.
 Comments in the vertical gaps